DocFX/symfony-website-checklist/README.md

     - Other browser warnings
 23. Check that your services definitions are OK using `php bin/console lint:container`.
 24. Unless your website ecosystem doesn't like it, configure your web server to use `SameSite / strict` cookies.
+25. Define a custom (random) string for the `APP_SECRET` variable in your DotEnv file, one for each different environement.

 ## 10. Dockerize your project